A Model to Measure the Spread Power of Rumors: Procedure to compute SPR

 where $|PSntm(d)|$ and $|NSntm(d)|$ are the number of positive and negative terms in document $d$.

-\textbf{Threat and Request Speech Acts (SA\_Thrt \& SA\_Req):} The importance of a message from the person's point of view increases when the message transmits critical news and motivates fear in the audience.
+\textbf{f13-f14: Threat and Request Speech Acts (SA\_Thrt \& SA\_Req).} The importance of a message from the person's point of view increases when the message transmits critical news and motivates fear in the audience.
 Hence, individuals spread rumors when they feel anxiety or threat.
 For example, to increase the speed of the release of a post on the social networks, the rumormonger asks audiences to notify the message as soon as possible to his or her relatives and warns the audience that if they do not inform others, a bad event is may happen.
-We utilized the SA classifier provided by Jahanbakhsh et al. \cite{jahanbakhsh2020speech}.
+We utilized the SA classifier provided by \cite{jahanbakhsh2020speech}.
+The value of these two features is a value between 0 and 1.

-\textbf{Superlative and Comparative adjectives (Adj\_Sup, Adj\_Cmp):} There is a set of adjectives that their presence in a document can increase the excitement and importance of the subject.
+\textbf{f15-f16: Superlative and Comparative adjectives (Adj\_Sup, Adj\_Cmp).} There is a set of adjectives that their presence in a document can increase the excitement and importance of the subject.
 We considered two adjectives of superlative (Adj\_Sup, such as, \setcode{utf8} \<'بهترين'> behtarin"/"best", \setcode{utf8} \<'دومین'> dovvomin"/"second" ) and comparative (Adj\_Cmp, such as, \setcode{utf8} \<'ترسناک تر'> tarsnaktar"/"scarier" ).These adjectives upgrade (ie., one thing or person is superior to another) or diminish the main element of rumor.
 Score of each of features $SCA = \{Adj\_Sup, Adj\_Cmp\}$ is calculated by formula \ref{eq:27}.

 In formula \ref{eq:27}, $|SCA_j(S_i (d))|$ has a boolean value for each sentence $S_i$ and indicate that sentence $S_i$ of the document $d$ contains feature $j$ of the set $SCA$ or not.